wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    Trust Anchors (NTAs) are configured locally on a validating DNS recursive resolver to shield end users from DNSSEC-related authoritative name server operational errors.
-Negative Trust Anchors are intended to be temporary, and should not be distributed by IANA or any other organization outside of the administrative boundary of the organization locally implementing a Negative Trust Anchor.
+Negative Trust Anchors are intended to be temporary, and should only be implemented by the organization requiring a Negative Trust Anchor (and not distributed by any organizations outside of the administrative boundary).
    Finally, Negative Trust Anchors pertain only to DNSSEC and not to Public Key Infrastructures (PKI) such as X.509.